 Leon Historical Society will offer classes on Amish Folk Art, the history of American and Amish quilting while making a variety of traditional quilt pattern blocks with Amish women.

 Patterson Library will present adult art education classes as part of their Art Escapes programming.
-The classes will be knitting, feng shui, drawing, mandala, block printing, plein air painting, book binding, and Christmas crafts.
+The classes will be digital photography, cut paper sculptures, plein air painting, block printing, and Christmas crafts.

 Rolling Hills Radio uses funds to bring well-known grassroots Americana music performances to Jamestown.
 The program is recorded in front of a live-audience.